hoangnguyen177/clowder-deployment/README.md

 This repository performs end-to-end deployment of Clowder using Docker Swarm in Openstack.
 Makefile is used to control all the steps.
 This is the simplified version of github.com/UQ-RCC/ansible-swarm-clowder.

-Thanks to Zane for his work on Makefile and templates.
+Thanks to Zane Van Iperen for his work on Makefile and templates.

 # Deployment steps